cpske/ISP/assignment/ku-polls/iteration3.md

 ## Design Hints

 You need to keep track of who has voted for which poll.
-This requires a change in the domain model.
+This requires a change in the domain model, as discussed in the lab.

 ![user-vote-choice](user-vote-choice.png)

 `Vote` needs a reference to `user` and `choice`.
-These should be ForeignKey attributes in the Vote model class.
+These are ForeignKey attributes in the Vote model class.

 After this change, there is no "votes" attribute in Choice.
-But our code uses `choice.votes` to display the votes, and we would like to avoid making a lot of changes to code.
+But, our templates use `choice.votes` to display the votes, and we would like to avoid making a lot of changes to code.
+Your unit tests may also use `choice.votes`.

-To **hide the change** we can redefine `votes` as a read-only property.
-The property computes and returns the votes for a choice each time it's called.
+To **hide the change** we can redefine `votes` as a read-only property that computes the votes for a choice each time it is called.

-The `votes` property would "look" like the `votes` attribute in the old code.
+The `votes` property "looks" like the `votes` attribute in the old code, so your templates will still work.

-### Use the Database Capabilities instead of Fetching All Votes!
+### Use Query Methods instead of Fetching All Votes!

 Try to write efficent code for summing the votes for a choice.

+The Django query methods like `filter`, `count`, and `sum` generate code that uses database operations without creating lots of objects.
+In effect, it asks the database to do the computation.

 - *Inefficient*: get all the votes and sum the ones that match a choice.
 This requires getting all the data from the Vote table and creating Vote objects.
    ```python